stringflow/pokemon-core/docs/execution.md

 For overworld actions it returns an enum for when emulation stopped.
 Possible values are: INTRO (0), OVERWORLD_LOOP (1), WILD_ENCOUNTER (2), COLLISION (3),
 TEXTBOX (4).
 Please note that for gen 2 execution, DVs of the wild encounter will not be generated yet, so further emulation until `CalcMonStats` has to be done for those.
-### gameboy_cleartext
-`(GameBoy *gb, int held_button) -> void`
-Clears all text until control is resumed to the player.
-This may happen at YES/NO dialogues, when overworld movement is resumed, etc. It will hold the specified button while text is printing for adequate manip execution, or no button at all for instant text execution.
-### gameboy_pickupitem
-`(GameBoy *gb) -> void`
-Picks up the item in front of the player.
 ### gameboy_executeintro
 `(GameBoy *gb, const char *intro) -> void`
 Executes a full intro string, where each action is seperated by an underscore.